 Misconduct constituting harassment, discrimination or retaliation will be dealt with appropriately.
 Violations of this policy, regardless of whether an actual law has been violated, will not be tolerated.
-Responsive action may include, for example, training, referral to counseling or disciplinary action such as a warning, reprimand, withholding of a promotion or pay increase, reassignment, temporary suspension without pay, or termination, as Mendocino Transit Authority believes appropriate under the circumstances.
+Responsive action may include, for example, training, referral to counseling or disciplinary action such as a warning, reprimand, withholding of a promotion or pay increase, reassignment, temporary suspension without pay, or termination, as Mendocino Transit Authority Executive Director or MTA Board Chairperson believes appropriate under the circumstances.
 Additionally, depending on the nature of the violation, civil liability could be imposed on the violator as well as the Authority.